A Computation of Tamarkin-Tsygan Calculus: Preliminaries

 \section{Preliminaries}

 In this section, we collect some basic facts about the algebra $A$, including a minimal free resolution (the Koszul resolution) and a $\bfk$-basis.

-It is shown in \cite{Dotsenko02122017,Iyudu_2018} that the algebra $A$ is Koszul.
-Hence the minimal resolutions of $\bfk$ over $A$, and of $A$ over $A^e$ are given by the Koszul resolution: \begin{prop} The weight components of the Koszul dual coalgebra $A^{\antish }$ of $A$ are given by:
+It is shown in \cite{DC17,I18} that the algebra $A$ is Koszul.
+Hence the two-sided Koszul resolution (or two-sided Koszul complex) (see \cite[Chapter~3]{LVOperad} for relevant notions) is a minimal resolution of $A$: \begin{prop} The weight components of the Koszul dual coalgebra $A^{\antish }$ of $A$ are given by: